 The Municipal Fishing Pier is the perfect spot for a fisherman, and Yee Tock Chee Park is a landscaped area with views of San Francisco.
 Many Marinas are available for boating enthusiasts and most offer rentals to pursue your water recreation fantasies.
 Some of the most popular are the Clipper Yacht Harbor, Schoonmaker Marina, and Galilee Harbor.

 Sausalito is unique when it comes to shopping.
 Rather than your usual town mall, it offers more than 30 unique boutiques located along Bridgeway, Princess, and Caledonia Street.

-You’ll be enchanted by the local shops who offer many locally made items.
-Arlecchina is a French styled clothing shop with a selection of casual, contemporary, and upscale garments, while Bacchus and Venus is a wine store and tasting spot with a bay view.
+You’ll be enchanted by the local shops that offer many locally made items.
+Arlecchina is a French-styled clothing shop with a selection of casual, contemporary, and upscale garments, while Bacchus and Venus is a wine store and tasting spot with a bay view.